astropy/astropy-APEs/APE25.rst

        ...

 indicates that ``x`` should be an ``int`` and the return value should be a ``float``.
+Type hints are not enforced by Python during runtime by default.

+Static type checkers like mypy, pyright, basedpyright, pyrefly, and ty

-Type hints are not enforced by Python during runtime.
-Type hints can be used by static type checkers to find problems with the code and by Jupyter notebooks and integrated development environments (IDEs) to help with code completion.
+Type hints can be used by static type checkers to find effors and by Jupyter notebooks and integrated development environments (IDEs) to help with code completion.
 Type hints also serve as a form of documentation in function and method signatures.